 Demand for air conditioners is at its lowest in the cooler months, so retailers often find themselves overstocked with window units.
 To encourage shoppers to buy, appliance stores routinely offer discounts to lure customers into buying during the offseason.
 Purchase last year's floor model, and you may save even more.

 Prefer to shop online?
 Expect online retailers to offer similar savings.
 No one wants to pay to store items that aren't selling.

-If you're shopping for a new central air conditioning system, you'll often get a better deal if you make your purchase in the fall or spring.
+If you're installing a new central air conditioning system, you'll often get a better deal if you do it in the fall or spring.
 HVAC installers tend to be busiest in the winter and summer months when the outdoor temperatures are at their most extreme.
 Avoid these busy times, and you'll have more bargaining power.
 Ask for a better price, or a freebie (like a nicer thermostat), and you just may get it.
 When it comes to negotiating the installation cost, it helps to let contractors know that you're accepting multiple bids.
 This will encourage them to give you their most competitive price right out of the gate.

 A key cost consideration in purchasing a new cooling system for your home is whether to buy individual units for each room that needs air conditioning or to install a central air conditioning system for your entire home.

 Individual window units are cheaper, even if you need to purchase a few of them.
 Renters, especially, will be drawn to the lower cost of window units.
 However, if you own your home and have a forced-air furnace and existing ductwork, the installation cost may be outweighed in the coming years by the savings you'll achieve by using a thermostat to control the temperature.